 At Mailjet, a good idea is a good idea.
 Period.
 It doesn’t matter if the idea came from a man or a woman.
 That’s how it should be everywhere else.” – Lauren Meyer, VP of Deliverability & Head of NA Operations.

 The Mailjet Ladies at our monthly Girls’ Lunch.

 No matter how hard we try to ensure bringing up children is not only a mother’s job, there are still aspects of starting a family that fall on the woman’s shoulders.
 All around the world, women still complain they feel there is a “motherhood penalty” in the workplace.
 At Mailjet, we are committed to ensure that this is not the case.

 “Initially, I was part of a different team within Mailjet when the company opened a position for local support leaders.
 I was five months pregnant back then, but I applied anyway.
 I was delighted to know I had been chosen as the Team Lead for our Sofia office, and felt really supported knowing that I was valued even though I was four months away from having my baby.

 After my six-months maternity leave, I returned to work and was soon promoted to Customer Support Manager.
 I think what really makes a difference is that mothers are not seen like a burden – I have felt really valued and supported throughout this journey.
-Now, Mailjet gives me the flexibility to work from home if something comes up, making it really easy to have that all-important work-life balance, and to just keep enjoying my work every day.” – Silyana Bojilova, Support Team Manager.
+Now, Mailjet gives me the flexibility to work from home if something comes up, making it really easy to have that all-important work-life balance, and to just keep enjoying my work every day.” – Silyana Bojilova, Customer Support Manager.

 Keeping education first